 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 18 Late Spring Date: May 19 Most Frequently Seen: April 24 - May 3
+Early Spring Date: April 18 Late Spring Date: May 19 Best Dates to See in Spring: April 24 - May 3

-Prairie Warblers are common in the Washington metro area, but not at Monticello Park.
-Since 2005, there have been nine springs when Monticello has had five or fewer sightings.
+Spring: Prairie Warblers are common in the Washington metro area, but not at Monticello Park.
+In most years, 5 or fewer sightings have been recorded.
 They are most likely to be in the park around the end of April or the beginning of May.
 Prairie Warblers nest at Occoquan Bay National Wildlife Refuge, and if you go early on a morning in early May, you should be able to find one singing in a tree or bush.

 Where to See Them in the Park